Aylur/gnim/docs/jsx.md

 ### `createComputed`

-Creates a computed signal from a producer function that tracks its dependencies and caches its value.
+Creates a computed signal from a producer function that tracks its dependencies.

 ```ts
 export function createComputed<T>(